 An international application has a main list of goods and services, but the list of goods and services for each country does not have to be the same.
 It’s possible to limit the list of goods and services in an international application designating China in such a way that the list of specific items covers more Chinese subclasses.
 The limited list of goods and services must be encompassed by the main list of goods and services.

 Also note that China generally does not allow trade marks in relation to retail services in Class 35.
 A trade marks attorney can advise on options to protect retail services in China.

 In summary, crafting a list of specific goods and services that will provide comprehensive coverage in desired subclasses is complex, and should be handled by an experienced trade marks attorney.

 In order to take enforcement action in China, you are usually required to show your trade mark certificate of registration.
 A certificate of registration is not automatically issued for an international registration using the Madrid System, but can be requested for a fee from the CMTO.
 A trade marks attorney may be able to assist you with this, noting the process can sometimes take several months.

 Chinese language trade marks can be even more important than English trade marks in China, especially on consumer goods – see our case study.
 Depending on your brand strategy, you may wish to register a Chinese language trade mark in China in addition to your English mark.
 Branding professionals can help you develop a strong Chinese language brand that appeals to Chinese consumers.

-To extend protection of your trade mark through the Madrid Protocol you need to base the international application on a directly filed Australian application or registration.
-If you do not intend to use the trade mark in Australia, then the Madrid Protocol might not be the best option to register your Chinese language trade mark.
+To extend protection of your trade mark through the Madrid System you need to base the international application on a directly filed Australian application or registration.
+If you do not intend to use the trade mark in Australia, then the Madrid System might not be the best option to register your Chinese language trade mark.